raspberrypilearning/from-me-to-you/en/step_5.md

 ```

 These blocks have a different shape, they are sometimes called **Hat blocks** and they start code running when a particular event happens.
-You could also use a `wait`{:class=“block3control”} block to add a delay before running other blocks.
+You could also use a `wait`{:class="block3control"} block to add a delay before running other blocks.
-And you may need a `forever`{:class=“block3control”} loop that keeps running blocks.
+You may also need a `forever`{:class="block3control"} loop that keeps running blocks.

 ```blocks3
 when green flag clicked